arangodb/arangodb/DEPRECATED.md

 ## 2.8
+* Foxx: the method `del` of controllers is deprecated, it will raise a warning if you use it.
+Please use the `delete` method instead.
+* Foxx: the method `addInjector` of controllers is deprecated, it will raise a warning if you use it.
+Please use regular variables instead.
 * Foxx: the property `assets` in manifests has been removed entirely.
 Please use the `files` property and an external build tool instead.
 * Foxx: properties `setup` and `teardown` in manifests have been removed entirely.
 Please use the `scripts` property instead.
 * The built-in support for CoffeeScript source files has been removed entirely.
 Please pre-compile CoffeeScript source files.
 * Simple queries: the following simple query functions will be removed: collection.near(), collection.within(), collection.geo(), collection.fulltext(), collection.range(), collection.closedRange().
 It is recommended to replace calls to these functions with equivalent AQL queries, which are more flexible.

+## 2.9
+* Foxx: the method `del` of controllers has been removed entirely.
+Please use the `delete` method instead.
+* Foxx: the method `addInjector` of controllers has been removed entirely.
+Please use regular variables instead.